-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$2,000 for Self Only or \$4,000 for Self Plus One or Self and Family.
+Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • The deductible is \$2,000 for Self Only or \$4,000 for Self Plus One or Self and Family.
 Under Self Plus One or Self and Family enrollment, the deductible must be satisfied in full by one or more family members before we will begin paying benefits.
-The deductible applies to all benefits except covered in-network preventive care. - After you have satisfied your annual deductible, your traditional medical coverage begins. - Under your traditional medicinal coverage, you will be responsible for your coinsurance amounts or co-payments for eligible medical expenses or prescriptions. - Be sure to read Section 4, Your costs for covered services for valuable information about how costsharing works.
+The deductible applies to all benefits except covered in-network preventive care. • After you have satisfied your annual deductible, your traditional medical coverage begins. • Under your traditional medicinal coverage, you will be responsible for your coinsurance amounts or co-payments for eligible medical expenses or prescriptions. • Be sure to read Section 4, Your costs for covered services for valuable information about how cost- sharing works.
 The office visit copay may not cover all services that you may receive during your visit.
 Please refer to the specific benefits description for information on the amount(s) you owe for additional services that your doctor may perform during your visit.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PREAUTHORIZATION FOR HOSPITAL STAYS.
-Please refer to Section 3 to be sure which services require preauthorization.

-Benefit Description You pay After the calendar year deductible Inpatient hospital Room and board, such as Ward, semiprivate, or intensive care accommodations; General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-In-Network: \$250 per admission Out-of-Network: 40% coinsurance, plus any difference between our payment and the billed charges Note: Copay is waived if readmitted within 90 days from date of last discharge.
-La Matanagh, Mathia a Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Administration of blood, blood plasma and other plasma Blood or blood plasma, if not donated or replaced Dressings, splints, casts, and sterile tray services Take-home items Medical supplies and equipment, including oxygen In-Network: Nothing Out-of-Network: 40% coinsurance, plus any difference between our payment and the billed charges
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. • The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). • YOUR PHYSICIAN MUST GET PREAUTHORIZATION FOR refer to Section 3 to be sure which services require preauthorization Benefit Description You pay After the calendar year deductible Inpatient hospital Room and board, such as In-Network: \$250 copay per admission Ward, semiprivate, or intensive care accommodations;General nursing careMeals and special diets Out-of-Network: 40% coinsurance, plus any difference between our payment and the billed charges Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Note: Copay is waived if readmitted within 90 days from date of last discharge.
+Other hospital services and supplies, such as: In-Network: Nothing Operating, recovery, maternity, and other treatment rooms Out-of-Network: 40% coinsurance, plus Prescribed drugs and medications any difference between our payment and Diagnostic laboratory tests and x-rays the billed charges Administration of blood, blood plasma and other plasma Blood or blood plasma, if not donated or replaced Dressings, splints, casts, and sterile tray services Take-home items Medical supplies and equipment, including oxygen